 #1.
 Speak your child’s love language.

-Every single child on the face of the earth needs a hug, a kind word, quality time, acts of service, and an occasional gift.
-However, we all have a tendency to feel a great loving impact from one or two of those things more than the others.
+Every child on the face of the earth needs snuggles, hugs, kind words, quality time, acts of service, and an occasional gift.
+However, we all have an inner language we ache to hear.
+One that will make a greater impact than anything else.

 Learn your child’s love language so you can speak love in a way she feels and understands it!